aornota/ALFAL/README.md

 We will fight.
 And we will defeat you - "and all the Caesars to come", as Bill Fay put it - because you have nothing to offer besides fear and lies.

-We are capable of caring about something other than ourselves.
+We are all capable of caring about something other than ourselves.
 Even you.

 Do you still believe that a life for a lie is a price worth paying?